kotetsu-n/aicorb-privacy-policy/tutorial.md

 2. Press "Duplicate."
 3. Enter a name and press "OK."
 4. Select the duplicated design and modify the parameters as needed.

+## Currently, the ugrid corresponding to the floor height is fixed.
+However, you can manually modify this.
+By following the steps below, you can explore more flexible design options:
+1. To change the panel size in the floor height direction, modify the U Grid Distance of the Divided Surface.
+2. To change the width of the panel size, modify the V Grid Distance of the Divided Surface.
+3. Press the "Apply" button to apply the changes.